 The Bahamas has great tax laws for foreign investors because citizens and residents pay no taxes on personal income, inheritance or capital gains.
 Laws in the Bahamas also mean that the privacy of banks is protected, that may be why more than 250 banks and trusts are licensed to do business there.
 Why wouldn’t they?

 International business companies in the Bahamas don’t have to pay tax unless the revenue is produced locally, they are also exempt from stamp and estate duties for 20 years from the date of their incorporation – add that to average summer temperatures of 32 degrees and you’re laughing.

 Making Tax Digital is coming into play for VAT-registered businesses with a taxable turnover which falls over the VAT threshold from 1st April 2019 in the UK, making tax administration more effective, efficient and easier for taxpayers.
-The courses at e-Careers will reflect these changes once they come into player, you can check out our accounting courses here.
+Our AAT Accounting courses will reflect these changes, once they come into play.

 Choose any one from a HP Laptop, Fitbit Versa 2 or Apple Airpods*.*Special terms and conditions apply to certain courses.
 See product page for details.
 View Deals